arthurbernierjr/http-videos/fundamentals/README.md

     - Think of each action you take as a specific request.
 Different types of requests may be carried out depending on the type of action that is made, but all generate requests.
 2. The client software processes the user interaction and relays an HTTP request:
     - Your browser turns your action into an HTTP request.
 This includes choosing the right method (like GET or POST), the URL, and additional details like browser type.
-    - Different actions (like clicking a link vs. submitting a form) use different requests methods.
+    - Different actions (like clicking a link vs. submitting a form) use different request methods.
 It's like choosing a different way to ask for something.
 3. The server software receives the request:
     - The server receives your request and decides what action to take next.
 4. The server prepares its response: